The Decision That Made Everyone Think He Was Crazy

 The Philosophy Lives On

-Today, Vassallo continues to run Small Bets under the Gumroad umbrella, helping thousands of aspiring entrepreneurs learn to think in small bets rather than huge moonshots.
+Today, Vassallo continues running Small Bets under the Gumroad umbrella, helping thousands of entrepreneurs think in small bets rather than huge moonshots.
 His Twitter following has grown to over 160,000.
-His portfolio of products continues generating income with minimal ongoing effort.
+His portfolio of products generates income with minimal ongoing effort.

 He's not building the next unicorn startup.
 He's not trying to 10X his net worth every year.
 He's not working 80-hour weeks or raising venture capital.